Rus604/Game-Design/Project_Proposal.md

 * at least two levels , and second level is "moving"faster

 ### Realistic goals/expectations for 4 weeks of work on the project:
-with ut a "cool background, it should be do-able, the level may be the only possible constraint.
+without a "cool background, it should be do-able, the level may be the only possible constraint.

 ### (Optional) Concept image for game.